hsinnan75/Dart/README.md

 to download the package of DART.

 # Changes
+version 1.3.1: Add a "-v" option to show version of DART

 version 1.3.0: Fix a bug on reading input.

 version 1.2.9: Fix a bug in SAM output.